Our Mission Statement is to be found on our Official Website & we now expand this & our other aims into this Supporters Charter.

 5. Supporters Conduct

-5.1 The crowd at The Penny Cars Stadium doesn't, and is not expected to, watch the game in silence.
+5.1 The crowd at The Excelsior Stadium doesn't, and is not expected to, watch the game in silence.
 The Club unreservedly recognises that encouragement of both teams by shouting, cheering and non-abusive singing has a positive influence on the atmosphere and can contribute to the outcome of the match.

 5.2 The Club will however take steps to prevent people from behaving in a manner likely to jeopardise the safety and enjoyment of others, or to bring discredit on the Club.
 This includes: